 We have a vast array of tools and resources to help you navigate all sorts of production issues, from work permits to on-set safety.
 You can find links and contact info for relevant government agencies, industry associations, guilds/unions, production directories, entertainment job listings and more.
-We even have charts for weather, sunrise/sunset times and the 30-mile studio zone.
+We even have charts for the weather, sunrise/sunset times and the 30-mile studio zone.

-SAG-AFTRA represents approximately 160,000 actors, announcers, broadcast journalists, dancers, DJs, news writers, news editors, program hosts, puppeteers, recording artists, singers, stunt performers, voiceover artists and other media professionals.
+SAG-AFTRA represents approximately 160,000 actors, announcers, broadcast journalists, dancers, DJs, news writers, news editors, program hosts, puppeteers, recording artists, singers, stunt performers, voiceover artists, and other media professionals.
 SAG-AFTRA members are the faces and voices that entertain and inform America and the world.
 With national offices in Los Angeles and New York, and local offices nationwide, SAG-AFTRA members work together to secure the strongest protections for media artists into the 21st century and beyond.

 ‘We are the Writers Guild of America, West (WGAW), a labor union composed of the thousands of writers who write the content for television shows, movies, news programs, documentaries, animation, and Internet and mobile phones (new media) that keep audiences constantly entertained and informed.’